rjarea51/StratuxHud/readme.md

 https://www.hackster.io/platisd/nevma-gesture-control-for-the-masses-9cff03
 I use the proximity script since it is less touchy in flight.

+For the geuster controller case I used an old HTC EU Plug (HTC TC P300 Travel Charger
+Model: 79H00079-02M).
+I cut off the two power plug prongs on the base to fit the controller inside.
+On the side of the two holes I made an cut out for the USB connector.
+You want to use epoxy glue and fix so that the lips of the USB conector hold it place (clips/locks on to the case lip) when you move your head

 This way you will scroll through the windows quickly.
 You will also have to make chages in "heads_up_display.py" because I can't find a plus key in Arduino
 ```diff